What is Geneticks?

 How does it work?

 Geneticks accepts ticks from anywhere in Canada.
-Ticks that have been safely removed from people, pets or animals are placed in a sealable plastic bag or container and mailed to our headquarters.
-Upon arrival, they are processed, and analyzed using a polymerase chain reaction (PCR) based procedure.
-This procedure is used to detect tiny amounts of DNA in a sample, allowing us to determine which pathogens are present in submitted ticks.
+Ticks that have been removed from people, pets or animals are placed in a sealable plastic bag or container and mailed to our headquarters.
+Upon arrival, ticks are processed, and analyzed using highly sensitive genetic techniques designed to specifically detect the most relevant tick-borne pathogens in Canada.
 Upon completion, a report detailing the findings is delivered to you by email*.

 To submit a tick for testing, see our Submit a Tick section.